brandon-wallace/saladgenerator/readme.txt

 Generate a simple three ingredient salad recipe saved to a PDF file.

-A mobile first, responsive recipe generator created using Javascript, jsPDF, HTML, and CSS.
+A mobile first, responsive recipe generator created using Javascript ES6, jsPDF, HTML, and CSS.

 Built with